 Although the air pollution situation in Dhaka has improved during COVID-19, it was only short-term.
 Once the coronavirus is under control, the ongoing lockdown in Dhaka will be lifted.
 Numerous students, job holders, workers and businessmen will join the workplace.
 As a result of coronavirus no doubt, various serious economic, social, political, mental health, educational and environmental crises are imminent in Bangladesh and all over the world.
 As a result, on the one hand, some people in the city who have lost their jobs will be forced to flee to the villages; on the other hand, innumerable temporary workers will leave the villages and flock to Dhaka in groups in the hope of earning an income.
 Dhaka will get back that old image of dust, traffic jams and pollution.
 Learning from this situation in Corona requires sincere planning and determination of people to save lives and nature.
 If air pollution is prevented, we can leave a livable city for the next generation.
 This will increase the average life expectancy of more than a year.
 It can play a role in preventing climate change.
 People will be mostly free from disease.
 Visit to doctors will reduce.
 People's medical expenses will be reduced.
 Work capacity and working hours will increase.
 People's financial well-being will increase.
 Prosperity will come in GDP.
 We do not have to wait for any untoward epidemic to improve our air quality, one day Dhaka will rise to the top of the list of livable cities in the world.

-Professor Dr. Ahmad Kamruzzaman Majumder, Dean, Faculty of Science, Chairman, Department of Environmental Science, Stamford University Bangladesh, Founder and Director, Center for Atmospheric Pollution Studies (CAPS) & Joint Secretary, Bangladesh Poribesh Andolon (BAPA), E-mail: email@example.com)
+Professor Dr. Ahmad Kamruzzaman Majumder, Dean, Faculty of Science, Chairman, Department of Environmental Science, Stamford University Bangladesh, Founder and Director, Center for Atmospheric Pollution Studies (CAPS) and Joint Secretary, Bangladesh Poribesh Andolon (BAPA), E-mail: firstname.lastname@example.org)